golioth/docs/docs/hardware/5-virtual-device/2-quickstart/3-simulating-devices-coap.md

 :::info
 This guide uses `goliothctl` and `coap` which are part of the [Golioth Command Line tools](/commandline) install.

+Checkout our reference section for comprehensive information on [the goliothctl tool](/reference/command-line-tools/goliothctl/goliothctl) and [the coap tool](/reference/command-line-tools/coap/coap).
 :::

 With a properly provisioned device, you can test the connection with the Golioth